-The juxtaposition of a huge and unique clinical resource at Moorfields with over 500,000 patient visits per year, together with one of the largest and most productive eye research institutions with over 45 academic staff, has led to a wide range of ground-breaking biomedical research firmly embedded in an appreciation of patients’ needs.
+The partnership between Moorfields, with its unique clinical resources supporting over 500,000 patient visits per year, and the UCL Institute of Ophthalmology, one of the largest and most productive eye research institutions with over 45 academic staff, has led to a wide range of ground-breaking biomedical research firmly embedded in an appreciation of patients’ needs.

 To find out more please go to www.brcophthalmology.org